 Since founding Carterra (formerly Wasatch Microfluidics) in 2005, Mr. Eckman has been instrumental in securing funding, attracting key employees and advisors, developing strategic partnerships, designing Carterra’s proprietary flexible manufacturing process, securing international distributorships, and building out the sales channels for current products.
 Mr. Eckman previously worked with the Lassonde New Venture Development Center, moving university technologies into the marketplace.
 Mr. Eckman graduated summa cum laude in Business Administration and Asian Studies from the University of Utah.
 At graduation, he was awarded the Outstanding Scholar in Business Administration and the Honors Baccalaureate Award.
 Mr. Eckman also received a M.S. in Mechanical Engineering (microfluidics focus) from the University of Utah.

 Tim Germann is responsible for the customer experience at Carterra.
 He leads our global strategy and execution efforts in marketing, sales, service, and support.
-He is a sales and operational leader who has built or rebuilt commercial teams and revenue streams in the life sciences and healthcare for more than 25 years.
+Tim has built or rebuilt operational teams and revenue streams in the life sciences and healthcare for more than 25 years.
 His successful tenures include Molecular Devices (now Danaher), Affymetrix (now Thermo Fisher), Metabolon, and Hill-Rom.
 At Hill-Rom, Tim led the global commercial operation for the healthcare IT division which drove more than $300 million of increased valuation in the business during a five-year turnaround.
 Most recently, Mr. Germann was COO and Chief Commercial Officer at RF Technologies where he led successful revitalization and growth initiatives across sales, marketing, service, finance, and manufacturing.
 Tim graduated from the Marriott School of Management at Brigham Young University and established a successful management consulting practice prior to joining Carterra.